Chiral Weyl-Kondo semimetals and hexagonal heavy fermion systems

 {\bf{Achiral topological Kondo semimetals} ~~~} We now consider the model for the achiral hexagonal SGs for comparison.
 Further details of the model calculations are given in Supplementary Notes 5 and 6.

-The achiral hexagonal SG no.~176 $P 6_3 / m$ contains the screw rotation symmetry $\{ C_{6z} | 0,0,1/2 \}$ and inversion symmetry $\mathcal{I}$.
+The achiral hexagonal SG no.~176 ($P 6_3 / m$) contains the screw rotation symmetry $\{ C_{6z} | 0,0,1/2 \}$ and inversion symmetry $\mathcal{I}$.
 It is related to $P6_3$ by $P 6_3 / m = (P 6_3) \cup (\mathcal{I} P 6_3)$.
 Hence, breaking the inversion symmetry reduces $P 6_3 / m$ to $P 6_3 $.
-Symmetry analysis shows that there are symmetry enforced four-fold degenerate Dirac nodal lines in $P 6_3 / m$.
-These Dirac nodal lines carry quantized non-Abelian Berry phases, which give rise to non-trivial drumhead surface states according to bulk-boundary correspondence.
-For detailed analysis, see Supplementary Note 8 and 9.
+Symmetry analysis shows that there are symmetry enforced four-fold degenerate Dirac nodal lines in $P 6_3 / m$~\cite{zhang2018topological}.
+In addition, $P 6_3 / m$ supports quantized non-Abelian Berry phases, which give rise to non-trivial drumhead surface states bounded by Dirac nodal lines according to bulk-boundary correspondence.
+For detailed analysis, see Supplementary Note 8.

-The achiral hexagonal SG no.~190 $P \bar{6} 2c$ contains the screw rotation symmetry $\{ C_{6z} | 0,0,1/3 \}$ and glide symmetry $\{m_z|0,0,1/2\}$.
+The achiral hexagonal SG no.~190 ($P \bar{6} 2c$) contains the roto-inversion symmetry $\{ C_{6z} \mathcal{I} | 0,0,1/2 \}$ and glide symmetry $\{m_{1,-1,0}|0,0,1/2\}$.
 There are symmetry enforced Weyl nodal lines in $P \bar{6} 2c$, which is characterized by quantized Abelian Berry phase and drumhead surface states~\cite{chan20163,muechler2020modular}.

 {\bf{Candidate materials} ~~~} We next turn to the search for candidate materials.
 For this purpose, we develop a search procedure as illustrated in Fig.~\ref{fig:DFT_band_structures_main_text}(a).
 We start with the compounds in ICSD followed by a literature search and measurements on the physical properties.
 The desired properties include electrical resistivity indicating non-insulating behavior; an enhanced Sommerfeld coefficient $\gamma$ determined from specific heat measurements indicating strong correlations (related to Kondo physics); and materials without magnetic transitions or low magnetic transition temperatures.
 In Table~\ref{tab:primary_candidate_materials_table_main_text} we summarize the physical properties of the primary candidate materials.
 The details of the materials properties, as well as other candidate materials, are provided in the Supplementary Notes 12-15.